Sudaisz/Infinity-original/README.md

 ### THANKS TO:

-- WASI FOR SESSION ID METHOD
+- BEYOND FOR SESSION ID METHOD
-- ASTRO FOR THE BASE I USED
+- TOXXIC FOR THE BASE I USED( I ST0LE IT)
-- KING FOR SONG DOWNLOADER FIX
+- BEYOND FOR SONG DOWNLOADER FIX